kaifsiddiquei/GITBOOK/support-community/faqs.md

 ## Token and Economics

-### What is the $DEXGO token?
+### What is the $DecNect token?
-$DEXGO is the native utility token of the DEXGO platform, serving multiple functions:
+$DecNect is the native utility token of the DecNect platform, serving multiple functions:
 - **Platform Utility**: Power transactions and premium features
 - **Governance Rights**: Enable community governance
 - **Reward Mechanism**: Reward users for participation
 - **Staking Rewards**: Provide passive income through staking

-### How can I acquire $DEXGO tokens?
+### How can I acquire $DecNect tokens?
-You can acquire $DEXGO tokens through:
+You can acquire $DecNect tokens through:
 - **Public Sale**: Participate in the public token sale
 - **Exchange Trading**: Trade on centralized and decentralized exchanges
 - **Community Rewards**: Earn tokens through community participation
 - **Staking Rewards**: Earn tokens through staking

 ### What are the staking rewards?
-DEXGO offers multiple staking options:
+DecNect offers multiple staking options:
 - **Platform Staking**: 5% APY for platform staking
 - **Governance Staking**: 3% APY for governance staking
 - **Liquidity Staking**: 7% APY for liquidity provision